An application’s file is not complete until the student submits the following documents:

-Each prospective student must return a questionnaire concerning his or her health history prior to enrollment.
-Records of medical examinations will be consulted when questions arise concerning the amount of curricular and extracurricular work and physical activity the student can undertake.
+Each prospective student must return a questionnaire concerning his or her health history before enrollment.
+The college consults these records of medical examinations when questions arise concerning the amount of curricular and extracurricular work and physical activity the student can undertake.

 The Louisburg College student health questionnaire provides students with a convenient method of certifying their immunization history.
-Failure to file the required certification of immunization will result in students being withdrawn from classes.
-Students will receive no credit or grades for their courses, and no refunds will be granted.
+Failure to file the required certification of immunization will result in the student’s withdrawal from classes without the issue of credit or grades for their courses as well as refunds.

-Credits from established four-year or two-year national or international institutions not accredited by regional or national accrediting agencies will be evaluated on a case-by-case basis.
+The college will evaluate credits from established four-year or two-year national or international institutions not accredited by regional or national accrediting agencies on a case-by-case basis.

-Louisburg College is committed to the equal opportunity of education and employment and does not discriminate against students, employees, or applicants on the basis of race, color, sex, sexual orientation or sexual preference, national origin, age, or disability.
+Louisburg College is committed to equal opportunity for education and employment.
+It does not discriminate against students, employees, or applicants based on race, color, sex, sexual orientation or sexual preference, national origin, age, or disability.
 Moreover, the College does not discriminate in the recruitment and admission of students, the recruitment and employment of faculty and staff, and the operation of any of its programs and activities, as specified by applicable Federal laws and regulations.